Open-Tech-Foundation/js-std/README.md

 </div>

-> A Collection of ECMAScript Utility Functions.
+> A Collection of JavaScript Utility Functions.

 ## Documentation